-Table 1.
-Some test cases
+Table 1: Some test cases

-pert's solution.
+Recall that the quality restrictions of our industrial partner require us to achieve least 99% of their best manual packing and not more than 10 liters less.
+One can see in Tab.
+1 that for models A and B, our implementation even outperforms the expert's solution.
 All solutions were computed within a time-frame of one day allowed by our industrial partner; since no user interaction is required after initializing the optimization process, this fits very well into the design process.

-6. Conclusion
+6 Conclusion

-We have presented an industrial-strength system that enables car manufacturers to estimate reliably the volume of car trunks even at an early stage of the design process.
-Compared to the previous system, the main novelty is the possibility to place boxes in arbitrary orientations and positions.
+We have presented an industrial-strength system which enables car manufacturers to estimate reliably the volume of car trunks even at an early stage of the design process.
+Compared to the previous system presented in [Eisenbrand et al. 2003], the main novelty is the possibility to place boxes in arbitrary orientations and positions.
 The lack of the latter has shown to be a weakness of the old system when it was evaluated in the actual production environment.
 The new system has been certified using a large number of different trunk types and proven to be of industrial strength.
 It is currently being installed for use in the actual design process of the car manufacturer.